UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 The fuel giant BP said in a statement it was seeing "intense demand" and that roughly 30% of the 1,200 sites it supplied across the UK did not have either of the main types of fuel.
 Pump prices also hit their highest level in eight years on Monday.

-Environment Secretary George Eustice said the shortage of drivers was "not a huge problem," adding that "the only reason we don't have petrol on forecourts is that people are buying petrol when they don't need it," he said.
+Environment Secretary George Eustice said the shortage of drivers was "not a huge problem," adding that "the only reason we don't have petrol on forecourts is that people are buying petrol when they don't need it."

 Ruby McGregor-Smith, the president of the British Chambers of Commerce, said the decision was akin to "throwing a thimble of water on a bonfire."